anoma/namada/CONTRIBUTING.md

   --message      <message>
 ```

-The message should be a high-level description of the changes that should explain the scope of the change and affected components to Anoma's users (while git commit messages should target developers).
+The message should be a high-level description of the changes that should explain the scope of the change and affected components to Namada's users (while git commit messages should target developers).

 If none of the sections fit, new sections may be added.
 To find the existing section names, you can use e.g.: